 Yes!
 During the checkout process, you can select a partial payment option for our Three Day Programs.
 This option secures your child’s course registration with a 35% down payment.

 Individual Course Registrations: Full refunds are issued when requested at least 4 weeks prior to the beginning of the semester.
-Cancellations made between 2-4 weeks prior to the beginning of the semester receive a 50% refund of the total course enrollment fee.
+Cancellations made between 2 and 4 weeks prior to the beginning of the semester receive a 50% refund of the total course enrollment fee.
 Material Fees are non-refundable.
 No refunds are issued for cancellations 2 weeks or less prior to the beginning of the semester.
 The last date for course registration and the semester start dates are listed on the calendar.

 Three-Day Program Registrations: Full refunds are issued when requested at least 6 weeks prior to the beginning of the semester.
-Cancellations made between 4-6 weeks prior to the beginning of the semester receive a 50% refund of the total course enrollment fee.
+Cancellations made between 4 and 6 weeks prior to the beginning of the semester receive a 50% refund of the total course enrollment fee.
 Material Fees are non-refundable.
 No refunds are issued for cancellations 4 weeks or less prior to the beginning of the semester.
 The last date for course registration and the semester start dates are listed on the calendar.

 A learning artifact provides evidence of the learning that has occurred by revealing aspects of the learning process and conveying knowledge to share with others so that they may also learn.
 A learning artifact could be a poster, a written document, artwork, a performance, a video or sound recording, a presentation, an object, or any combination of these examples, and others we haven’t thought of yet.

-When learning happens in groups of varied ages, abilities, and perspectives young people learn to value others’ contributions in ways that promote their development of positive social skills and enhance their learning potential as they learn from more experienced peers and take on leadership roles.
+When learning happens in groups of varied ages, abilities, and perspectives, young people learn to value others’ contributions in ways that promote their development of positive social skills and enhance their learning potential as they learn from more experienced peers and take on leadership roles.

 Since a primary focus of Amiko is to support collaborative learning experiences, your child’s participation is an asset to the success of their course.
 However, sometimes a child’s attention or interest may shift from that of their group.
 Guides will encourage your child to participate by connecting with them to identify ways to increase the relevance of the course, modify their method of participation, or offer some space, for example.
 We understand learning as a personalized process, and your child will be supported to continue their participation with the group in any feasible way that works for them.